-- An option now makes it possible to display not only icons but also the appropriate text in the block editor.
+- Via an option it is now possible to display not only icons but also the appropriate text in the block editor.
 This is also important if the icon alone cannot be interpreted by an auxiliary programme.

 Test WordPress 6.0

-As with any major update, it can be useful to test this new WordPress version before you activate it live.
+As with any major update, it can be useful to test this new WordPress version before you activate it.
 This way you can make sure that your plugins, theme and other customisations are compatible with the new version.
-Testing also allows you to take a close look at the new features and changes of WordPress 6.0 in advance and consider which of them you would like to use or deploy on your site .
+Testing also allows you to take a close look at the new features and changes of WordPress 6.0 in advance and consider which of them you would like to use or deploy on your site.